arushi2610/learning-resources/Web-dev.md

 * **Slant.co:** Find the best product, app, or game for you across thousands of queries.
 * **Alternativeto.net:** 100k+ apps to find alternatives to virtually anything.
 * **StartupStash.com:** The world's largest directory of tools and resources for startups and entrepreneurs.
 * **PDFDrive.com:** Millions of eBooks for you to download for free.
-No ads, no download limits, and subscriptions.
+There aren't any ads, or download limits, and subscriptions.

 ## Websites to Boost Frontend Skills